neoeinstein/protoc-gen-prost/protoc-gen-tonic/README.md

 ### Usage with _buf_

 When used with _buf_, options can be specified in the `buf.gen.yaml` file.
-`protoc-gen-prost-tonic` should appear as a plugin step after any `protoc-gen-prost` steps.
+`protoc-gen-tonic` should appear as a plugin step after any `protoc-gen-prost` steps.

 ```yaml